rorymiller/Rural-POC-use/results.md

 Of the respondents, three represented Level one rural hospitals, seven level two and thirteen level three rural hospitals.

 Sixteen (70%) rural hospitals used a point-of-care assay at some stage during the day.
-Fourteen (88%) of these were reliant on the point-of-care troponin 24-hours per day.
+Fourteen (60%) of these hospitals were reliant on the point-of-care troponin 24-hours per day.

 Two of the three level one rural hospitals are reliant on point-of-care troponin 24-hours per day.
 The other rural hospital has no access to troponin.